V3innn/ctf-writeups/DownUnderCTF 2024/web_co2/writeup.md

 ## Exploit
-In the CTF I did manually with burp and just intercept the request and inject it there the code, but after the CTF ends I wrote a solver script with the steps of the exploit.
+In the CTF I did manually with burp and just intercept the request and inject it there the payload, but after the CTF ends I wrote a solver script with the steps of the exploit to automate it to the maxinum.
 Here it is:

 ```python